 Poor internal validity means that many experiments on animals cannot be reproduced, a critical aspect of the scientific process that speaks to the potential validity of a finding.
-It can therefore be of little surprise that a 2015 investigation concluded that between 50 and 89 per cent of all preclinical research, a large part of which involves animal testing, could not be reproduced.11
+It can therefore be of little surprise that a 2015 investigation concluded that between 50 and 89 per cent of all preclinical research, a large part of which involves animal testing, could not be reproduced.
+11

 However, the weaknesses of animal experiments cannot be overcome by simply improving study design, because external validity, or the "extent to which research findings derived in one setting, population or species can be reliably applied to other settings, populations and species",12 can never be achieved.
 Inherent species differences mean that nonhuman animals cannot serve as analogues for understanding the specific biological details necessary to develop safe and effective drugs for humans.
-As Wall and Shani write, even the "extrapolated results from studies using tens of millions of animals fail to accurately predict human responses".13 sufficiently similar to the mechanism in humans to justify extrapolation, we must know how the relevant mechanism in humans operates.
-But if we already know about the mechanism in humans then the initial animal study is likely to have been redundant."15 They also discuss the concerning trend among those involved in animal experimentation to minimise the issue of species differences and the effects on external validity, a problem that is acknowledged by a number of researchers.^{16,17} Pound and Ritskes-Hoitinga go on to state that it is unsurprising that the issue of species differences is downplayed, as not doing so would force experimenters to confront the "possibility that the preclinical animal research paradigm no longer has a great deal to offer".
+As Wall and Shani write, even the "extrapolated results from studies using tens of millions of animals fail to accurately predict human responses".13 problem of external validity for preclinical animal models.14 Attempts to control for or correct species differences result in what the authors refer to as the "extrapolator's circle": "[I]f we want to determine whether a mechanism in animals is sufficiently similar to the mechanism in humans to justify extrapolation, we must know how the relevant mechanism in humans operates.
+But if we already know about the mechanism in humans then the initial animal study is likely to have been redundant."15 They also discuss the concerning trend among those involved in animal experimentation to minimise the issue of species differences and the effects on external validity, a problem that is acknowledged by a number of researchers.
+16,17 Pound and Ritskes-Hoitinga go on to state that it is unsurprising that the issue of species differences is downplayed, as not doing so would force experimenters to confront the "possibility that the preclinical animal research paradigm no longer has a great deal to offer".
 There is growing scientific consensus that far more is to be gained from human-relevant research methods and technology that are better suited to solving human biomedical and regulatory assessment paradigms than from reliance on animal studies.
-As a recent UK industry report emphasised, the time has come to humanise drug discovery and toxicology.18 ii.
+As a recent UK industry report emphasised, the time has come to humanise drug discovery and toxicology.
+18 ii.
 Lost in Translation